 - Profit R is the daily profit expressed as R, not including fees.

 - Potential R is our potential profit if we followed our trading plan and executed all the trades well.
+Input this manually after reviewing your chart.

-- Efficiency is Profit R / Potential R. Input this one manually, as it a rather subjective measure of whether you followed your plan or not.
+- Efficiency is Profit R / Potential R. Input this one manually, as it is a rather subjective measure of whether you followed your plan or not.

 - Gross Profit $ is gross dollar profit based on what our trading platform says.
 If you pay commissions, add them back in for this number.